CaioCavalcanti/binary-diff-api/README.md

 # binary-diff-api

-This is a proof of concept of an RESTful API built upon ASP.NET Core
+This is a proof of concept of a scalable RESTful API built upon ASP.NET Core

 PoC proposal: